Kristi Gray enters here fifth year as he Head Coach of the Wrangler Volleyball Program compiling a 99-33 overall record.

 The 2017 team finished 20-14, with a conference tournament appearance.
 The Wranglers had 4 All-Conference Honors with Bojana Bolozan being named the Conference MVP.
 There were also 6 girls named to the Academic All-American team.
 The team also accumulated a 3.4 Team GPA for the year.
-All 4 sophomores graduated and 3 of them went on to play at the D-1 and D-2 level.
+All four sophomores graduated and three of them went on to play at the D-1 and D-2 level.

 In her first year as Head Coach, Gray led the Wrangler Volleyball team to a 25-6 season with a Conference Title.
-During this season the Wranglers had 4 girls selected for the Wester Junior College Athletic Conference Team with Anna Rupertova being named the Conference MVP and Alison Fuata coming in second.
-This was the first time for the program to finish with the number 1 & 2 players in All-Conference Honors, along with a second team All-American selection.
-Gray also had 5 players named to the Academic All-American team.
-Gray was also named the 2016 WJCAC Coach of the Year and has had the winningest year in the history of Odessa College Volleyball.
-The Wranglers also graduated 5 girls.
+During this season the Wranglers had 4 girls selected for the Wester Junior College Athletic Conference Team with Anna Rupertova being named the Conference MVP, along with a second team All-American selection.
+Five players named to the Academic All-American team.
+Gray was also named the 2016 WJCAC Coach of the Year.
+Five players went on to graduate from Odessa College.

 A native of Wimberley, Texas, Gray graduated from Wimberley High School in 2007.
 She played for Head Coach Lee Grisham and helped earn one of his 6 State Titles in 15 years.
 Gray helped lead her team to a State Championship in 2006.